varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 An UDID is a unique, 30-character string that identifies your iOS device.
 To see your device's UDID:

-1. Connect your device to your computer with an USB cable
+1. Connect your device to your computer with a USB cable
 2. Open the device in iTunes
 3. Click on the device's Serial Number field
 4. The Serial Number will change to your device's UDID